circulosmeos/gztool/README.md

 * [*bgzip*](https://github.com/samtools/htslib/blob/develop/bgzip.c) command, available in linux with package *tabix* (used for chromosome handling).
 This discussion about the implementation is very interesting: [random-access-to-zlib-compressed-files](https://lh3.github.io/2014/07/05/random-access-to-zlib-compressed-files).
 I've developed also a [`bgztail` command tool](https://github.com/circulosmeos/bgztail) to tail bgzipped files, even as they grow.

-* [*GZinga*](https://tech.ebayinc.com/engineering/gzinga-seekable-and-splittable-gzip/): Seekable and Splittable GZip, provides Java language classes to create gzip-compatible compressed files using [using the Z_FULL_FLUSH option](https://tech.ebayinc.com/engineering/gzinga-seekable-and-splittable-gzip/), to later access or split them.
+* [*GZinga*](https://tech.ebayinc.com/engineering/gzinga-seekable-and-splittable-gzip/): Seekable and Splittable GZip, provides Java language classes to create gzip-compatible compressed files [using the Z_FULL_FLUSH option](https://tech.ebayinc.com/engineering/gzinga-seekable-and-splittable-gzip/), to later access or split them.

 * [indexed_gzip](https://github.com/pauldmccarthy/indexed_gzip) Fast random access of gzip files in Python: it also creates file indexes, but they are not as small and they cannot be reused as easily as with `gztool`.